COMPLIANCE

 8.1 Record Integrity

-All KYC/CDD/EDD records, transaction logs, and internal compliance memos are retained for a period of six (6) years post-termination of the business relationship.
+All KYC/CDD/EDD records and transaction logs are retained for six (6) years post-termination of the business relationship.

 8.2 Digital Security